Audi Allroad Performance

 Acceleration and Power

-The 2015 Audi Allroad comes with a 220-horsepower, turbocharged 2.0-liter four-cylinder engine and an eight-speed automatic transmission.
-According to the EPA, the Allroad gets 21/28 mpg city/highway, which isn’t bad for an all-wheel drive wagon, though the BMW 328i Sports Wagon gets better fuel economy.
+The 2016 Allroad comes with a 220-horsepower, turbocharged 2.0-liter four-cylinder engine and an eight-speed automatic transmission.
+The Allroad gets an EPA-estimated 21/28 mpg city/highway, which is lower than the fuel economy of most four-cylinder rivals.

 - "The gear changes snap off quickly and the engine revs smoothly, with just a hint of snarl." -- Popular Mechanics (2013)